 Click here for a full list of eligibility rules, application requirements and the application.

 Stanford Chen was a California-born city boy who was introduced to journalism by working on his high school newspaper at Oakland Tech.
 After graduating with a journalism degree from Indiana University, Chen’s professional career began at The Bellingham Herald in Washington.
 From there he moved to the Daily Journal of Commerce, a business publication in Portland as its editor before landing at The Oregonian.

+Chen helped found the Portland AAJA chapter in 1985, and he spent many hours doing AAJA work, both at local and national levels.
 Chen was a mentor to countless young journalists during his career, on the job and through AAJA.
-To those of color, he was candid with answers to questions about diversity in the newsroom and city.
+To those of color, he was candid about diversity in the newsroom and city.
 Chen reached out to student journalists at AAJA’s national conventions, always ready to answer questions or share advice.
 He lived his beliefs about diversity and helping the next generation of journalists.

+Chen was awarded AAJA’s Lifetime Achievement Award at the 1998 Chicago National Convention.
 Accepting the award, Chen said: “AAJA has been like a family to me.
 The mission of journalism has helped me and, in turn, I feel the need to give back as much as I can to keep the mission going, keeping diversity alive and making sure the industry does, too.”

 Questions?
 Email email@example.com.

 The Asian American Journalists Association is proud to announce the 2021 scholarship and internship winners.
 After careful consideration, winners were selected from a pool